tanducmai/myportfolio/content/posts/database-sql-table-joins.md

 The type of joining two relations we have been discussing so far is the same as using the INNER JOIN keyword.

+- Only returns connected, matching tuples from both relations.

 For an explanation of why it is called an INNER JOIN, refer to the following algorithm: